bogumilbierc/mazda-rx8-throttle-pedal-adapter/docs/rx-8-pedal/rx-8-pedal.md

 ![pedal plug picture](./rx8-throttle-pedal-plug.png)<br>
 ![pedal plug with wires](./rx8-throttle-pedal-plug-with-wires.png)

-Pins are numbered looking from the wiring side (back side of the plug).
+Pins are numbered looking from the wiring side (backside of the plug).

 ## Plug pinout